-Adjudicated Entity - a country, geographic region, or similarly defined population, for which the International Contractors fully implements quality assurance and quality control mechanisms and endorses, or otherwise, the publication of separate PISA results.
+Adjudicated Entity - a country, geographic region, or similarly defined population, for which the international contractors fully implements Quality Assurance and quality control mechanisms and endorses, or otherwise, the publication of separate PISA results.

-Agreed procedures - procedures that are specified in the PISA operations manuals, or variations that are agreed upon between the National Project Manager and the International Contractors.
+Agreed procedures - procedures that are specified in the PISA operations manuals, or variations that are agreed upon between the National Project Manager and the international contractors.

-Agreed timelines - timelines that are specified in the PISA operations manuals, or variations that are agreed upon between the National Project Manager and the International Contractors.
+Agreed timelines - timelines that are specified in the PISA operations manuals, or variations that are agreed upon between the National Project Manager and the international contractors.

-Agreed upon - variations and definitions agreed upon between the National Project Manager and the International Contractors
+Agreed upon - variations and definitions agreed upon between the National Project Manager and the international contractors

-International Contractors website - The PISA Portal - PISA 2015 project website - can be accessed through the following address: http://pisaportal.tudor.lu/ portal.
+International contractors website - The PISA Portal - PISA 2018 project website - can be accessed through the following address: http://pisa.ets.org/portal.
 This website contains the source versions of instruments, manuals and other documents and information relating to National Centres.

-International Option - optional additional international instruments or procedures designed and fully supported by the International Contractors.
+International Option - optional additional international instruments or procedures designed and fully supported by the international contractors.

 KeyQuest - software developed specifically for the PISA project.
-The software assists with sampling, student tracking and data submission practices that meet the PISA 2015 technical standards.
+The software assists with sampling, student tracking and data submission practices that meet the PISA 2018 technical standards.

-National Centre Quality Monitoring - the procedures by which Core 4 monitors the quality of all aspects of the implementation of the survey by a National Centre.
+National Centre Quality Monitoring - the procedures by which the international contractors monitor the quality of all aspects of the implementation of the survey by a National Centre.